 Power outages can last for 18 hours per day in Tripoli and several days in the South and are affecting mobile phone and internet signals.

 There’s a very high risk of criminal kidnap for ransom in Tripoli and coastal towns to the West of Tripoli.
 There’s an elevated risk of kidnap for ransom and arbitrary detention by local militias throughout Libya.

 Ongoing conflict and the proliferation of armed militias has led to a rise in crime in most areas, including violent robbery, carjacking and kidnapping.

 Since December 2013, a number of foreign nationals have been shot dead in Libya.
 Foreigners are also increasingly targeted for kidnappings by both criminal and extremist groups.

 If you travel to Libya against FCO advice, you should regularly reassess your security arrangements and carefully plan your movements.
 Take security advice from competent security experts before any travel within the country.
-Close security protection and/or a military escort are extremely important.
+Close security protection is extremely important.
 In the event of a further deterioration of the security situation, routes in and out of major cities and towns may become blocked and airports closed or inaccessible at little or no notice.
 Don’t advertise your travel or other plans through social media.
 Avoid routine, vary your travel routes, and keep a low profile at all times.